weecology/data-sharing-paper/data_sharing_ms.md

 This table does not include well-known molecular repositories (e.g. GenBank, EMBL, MG-RAST) that have become *de facto* standards in molecular and evolutionary biology.
 Consequently, several of these primarily serve the ecological community.
 These repositories are not exclusively used by members of specific institutions or museums, but accept data from the general scientific community.
+No License indicates optional and non-standard licenses, and Variable Access indicates that only some data is openly available.

 +-------------+-------+-----+---------+--------+------------+
 |Repository   |License|DOI  |Metadata |Access  |Notes       |